-SEARAC is a national civil rights organization that empowers Cambodian, Laotian, and Vietnamese American communities to create a socially just and equitable society.
+SEARAC is a national civil rights organization that builds power with diverse communities from Cambodia, Laos, and Vietnam to create a socially just and equitable society.
 As representatives of the largest refugee community ever resettled in the United States, SEARAC stands together with other refugee communities, communities of color, and social justice movements in pursuit of social equity.

 We envision a socially, politically, and economically just society for all communities to enjoy for all generations.”

 In 1979, a group of Americans concerned about the genocide in Cambodia, as well as the large number of refugees fleeing Southeast Asia, founded SEARAC as the “Indochina Refugee Action Center” or “IRAC.”
 The war and bombings of Vietnam, Laos, and Cambodia claimed millions of lives between 1955 and 1975.
 After the wars ended, political persecution and violence continued to force hundreds of thousands of refugees across borders and out onto the open sea.
 IRAC pushed the US to welcome these refugees and protect their human rights and dignity.

 IRAC’s advocacy laid the foundation for the United States’ first formal refugee system.
 As the flow of refugees from Southeast Asia surged, IRAC urged the United States to develop a comprehensive response to receive and properly support new refugees.
 These early advocacy efforts resulted in the passage of the Refugee Act of 1980 and the establishment of the Office of Refugee Resettlement.
 Throughout the 1980s, IRAC continued to champion the human rights of refugees, while nurturing community-led support networks in the United States.